DHCSSza/escalator-sadilar/content/conduct/index.md

 ESCALATOR is a project run by the [South African Centre for Digital Language Resources](https://www.sadilar.org/) (SADiLaR) and therefore abides by the SADiLaR [code of conduct as published on their website](https://www.sadilar.org/index.php/en/proposals-and-workshops/request-a-workshop/code-of-conduct).

+The code of conduct does not only apply to in-person workshops, but extends to all engagements related to ESCALATOR including but not limited to:
 - in person events of all types
 - online activities such as conferences, workshops, presentations, colloquia
 - meetings